pravega/flink-connectors/documentation/src/docs/streaming.md

 -->
 # Streaming Connector

-The Flink connector library for Pravega provides a data source and data sink for use with the Flink Streaming API.
+The Flink Connector library for Pravega provides a data source and data sink for use with the Flink Streaming API.
 See the below sections for details.

 ## Table of Contents